soxueren/atsd/installation/aws-emr-s3.md

 ### Port Access

-Make sure that the Security Group associated with the EC2 instance where ATSD is running allows access to the ATSD listening ports.
+Make sure that the Security Group associated with the EC2 instance where ATSD is running allows access to ATSD listening ports.

 If necessary, add security group rules to open inbound access to ports 8081, 8082/udp, 8084, 8088, 8443 or 9081, 9082/udp, 9084, 9088, 9443 respectively.